Tax Experts Share the 6 Biggest Mistakes People Make When Filing

 2. Missing the Filing Deadline

-The tax filing deadline for 2019 is April 15, or April 17 for residents of Maine and Massachusetts — and this is a deadline you don’t want to miss.
+The tax filing deadline is April 18, and this is a deadline you don’t want to miss.

 What happens if you file taxes late?
 Well, the news isn’t great.
 “The penalty for missing the filing deadline makes it not just a dumb mistake, but a costly one,” said Nathan Rigney, lead tax research analyst at The Tax Institute at H&R Block.
-“The penalty for not paying in full is 0.5 percent of the unpaid balance per month with a maximum of 25 percent.
+“The penalty for not paying in full is 0.5% of the unpaid balance per month with a maximum of 25%.

-The monthly penalty for not filing a tax return is 10 times that amount (5 percent) capped at a maximum of 25 percent.
+The monthly penalty for not filing a tax return is 10 times that amount (5%) capped at a maximum of 25%.
 Interest also accrues on the unpaid tax and the penalties assessed.
-If you can’t file by April 15, request an extension to move the filing deadline to October 15.
-And if you can’t pay, file on time and request an installment agreement with the IRS.”
+If you can’t file by the deadline, request an extension to move the filing deadline to Oct.
+17. And if you can’t pay, file on time and request an installment agreement with the IRS.”

 3. Stressing Out About Filing